Brian 4.1.2025

 Bill Wetzel: Stripers don’t sleep.

-Guide Bill Wetzel knows no direction to go, but his own.
-And it's driven by the pursuit of striped bass.
+Guide Bill Wetzel goes his own way - and it’s usually towards the water.
 We first met him when filming Running the Coast.
-He’s first out in nor’easters to find the fish pushed in by the wind and following bait.
-We later learned getting to the water required adjusting to a sudden move from the Midwest to the inner city and finding his way back to the shore as a kid.
-Surviving on as little as three hours of sleep between the months of May and December, driving the beaches and walking through the sand and rocks at all hours, with a patient family at home.
-Bill has a unique approach, and that he fishes right along with his clients and hopes they can keep up in any conditions, and he hasn’t lost one yet - but came close (you’ll hear about it).
-The end of the day, if the fish aren’t sleeping, neither is he.
+Today, on the point of Montauk, he’s one of one.
+A year-round shore, fishing guide and tournament winner on the beaches and rocks of Montauk, New York.
+While many anglers have quit, passed on or moved - he remains.
+He’s first out in nor’easters to find the Striped Bass pushed in by the wind and following bait.
+To get to his dream water required adjusting to a sudden move from the Midwest to the inner city and finding his way back to the shore no matter the obstacle.
+Surviving on as little as three hours of sleep, breaking two ribs, and hit by rogue waves, he’s still on the beaches and walking through the sand and rocks at all hours.
+And has learned lessons to keep it all intact at home.
+At the end of the day, if the fish aren’t sleeping, neither is he.
+2 episodes.

 Oliver White: The Human Bucket List.